ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-The extracted words need to be converted into handwritten-style text to overlay on the synthetic ECG image.
-A pretrained Recurrent Neural Network (RNN) transducer- based model paired with soft window is used to generate handwritten text from the extracted words \cite{graves2013generating}.
-One of the major challenges in converting the words to handwritten text is that the input and output sequences are of very different lengths dependent on the handwriting style, pen size, etc. The RNN transducer based model is capable of predicting output sequences which are of different length and unknown alignment from the input sequence \cite{graves2012sequence}.
-The soft window is used to determine the length of the output handwritten sequence by convolving with the input text string.
-This results in outputs of different lengths for different handwriting styles.
+The extracted words are converted into handwritten-style text to overlay on the synthetic ECG image.
+We use a pretrained recurrent neural network (RNN) transducer-based model paired with a soft window to generate handwritten text from the extracted words \cite{graves2013generating}.
+One of the major challenges in converting words to handwritten text is that the input and output sequences vary greatly in length depending on the handwriting style, pen size, etc. The RNN transducer-based model can predict output sequences of different lengths and unknown alignments from the input sequence \cite{graves2012sequence}.
+The soft window determines the length of the output handwritten sequence by convolving with the input text string, resulting in outputs of varying lengths for different handwriting styles.
 Our current handwritten text pipeline allows the user to choose from seven different handwriting styles to overlay onto the ECG image.
-The coordinates to overlay the text can be chosen by the user of the toolbox, and if not specified are selected randomly.
+The coordinates for overlaying the text can be chosen by the user of the toolbox or, if not specified, are selected randomly.
 Examples of the resulting images are shown in Fig.~\ref{fig:ECG_handwritten_dist}.

-\subsection{Paper wrinkles and creases}
+\subsubsection{Paper wrinkles and creases}

-Wrinkles and creases are very common distortions observed on scanned paper-based ECG images.
-Wrinkle distortions are caused by the uneven surface of the wrinkled document.
-When the scanner light passes over the uneven surface, the resulting image can be distorted by shadows or reflections from the wrinkles.
-This can cause areas of the image to appear darker or lighter than the actual paper, or it can cause the image to appear blurry or distorted.
-Creases, on the other hand, are caused by the physical crease in the scanned paper.
-When the scanner light passes over the crease, it can create a shadow that appears as a dark line in the resulting image.
-This can make the text or image on the creased area difficult to read or interpret.
+Wrinkles and creases are common distortions in scanned paper-based ECG images.
+Wrinkle distortions arise due to the uneven surface of the wrinkled document.
+When the scanner light passes over this uneven surface, shadows or reflections from the wrinkles may distort the resulting image.
+This can cause areas of the image to appear darker or lighter than the actual paper, or lead to the image appearing blurry or distorted.
+Creases, in contrast, result from the physical fold in the scanned paper.
+As the scanner light passes over the crease, it can create a shadow that manifests as a dark/bright line in the resulting image, potentially making the text or image in the creased area difficult to read or interpret.